A computational medical XR discipline

 Such immersive technologies can facilitate continuous learning, provide curriculum programs and self-improvement opportunities that both expand medical professionals’ abilities as well as minimize skill gaps in their training.

 These spatial computing applications are being based on latest advances on real-time 3D graphics, computer vision, novel algebraic representations and simulation computational models.

-We know from neuroscientists as well as computer scientists and educators that the feeling of Presence and the affordances of agency (body, hand interaction) drive neuroplasticity and long-term potentiation, which refers to the strengthening of connections between neurons in the brain based on recent patterns of activity.
+We know from neuroscientists as well as computer scientists and educators that the feeling of Presence and the affordances of agency (body, hand interaction), Immersion and Embodiment drive neuroplasticity and long-term potentiation, which refers to the strengthening of connections between neurons in the brain based on recent patterns of activity.
 With each repetition, cell-to-cell signaling improves and the neural connections tighten, profoundly affecting learning, muscle memory as well as spatial memory retention.
-Latest advances in affordable VR hardware coupled with 5G-edge mobile and ubiquitous connectivity with massive scale/outreach are further driving this proliferation.
-Therapeutic VR, is also nowadays a field were the use of VR in the treatment of traumas, phobias, stress, various mental illnesses as well as in rehabilitation, is now a fact with clinically proven results \cite{GreenleafVRHealthcare,vrada2021}.
+Latest advances in affordable XR hardware coupled with 5G-edge mobile and ubiquitous connectivity with massive scale/outreach are further driving this proliferation.
+Therapeutic XR, is also nowadays a field were the use of spatial coputing in the treatment of traumas, phobias, stress, various mental illnesses as well as in rehabilitation, is now a fact with clinically proven results \cite{GreenleafVRHealthcare,vrada2021}.